isomerpages/mlaw-lsb/_register-to-be-a-surveyor/applying-for-a-practising-certificate.md

 ---
-title: 'Applying for a Practising Certificate'
+title: Applying for a Practising Certificate
 permalink: /register-to-be-a-surveyor/applying-for-a-practising-certificate/
-breadcrumb: 'Applying for a Practising Certificate'
+breadcrumb: Applying for a Practising Certificate
+variant: markdown
 ---
 ## APPLYING FOR A PRACTISING CERTIFICATE

 **1. Application for or Renewing a Practising Certificate**

 A registered surveyor who wishes to practise cadastral surveys in Singapore is required to apply to LSB for a Practising Certificate.

-**Application form & fee**
+**Application form &amp; fee**

 * [Form 5](/files/linkclick5d0c.doc) (DOC, 46KB)
 * S$300